i-william-hr/SSH-Scan/README.md

 Edit to adapt path to SSH key, then run as "./ssh.sh 185.123.123.0 root" - Tested on macOS 15 as non-root.

-No IPv6 support at this time.
+No IPv6 support at this time and only supports /24 netmasks.